tryolabs/luminoth/README.md

 Luminoth is a computer vision toolkit made with [Tensorflow](https://www.tensorflow.org/) and [Sonnet](https://deepmind.github.io/sonnet/).
 Our main objective is to create tools and code to easily train and use deep learning models for computer vision problems.

-- Code that is both, easy to understand and easy to extend.
+- Code that is both easy to understand and easy to extend.
 - Out-of-the-box state of the art models.
 - Straightforward implementations with TensorBoard support.
 - Cloud integration for training and deploying.